FILE MANAGEMENT

 - The file system is the underlying structure in an operating system that manages how files are stored, named, and accessed on a storage device (such as a hard drive or SSD).
 Some common file systems of operating systems are NTFS (Windows), HFS+ (Mac), and ext4 (Linux).

 - There are specific file management features and tools available for operating systems that may vary depending on the operating system we’re using.
-But some common file operations are usually seen in file management activities by an OS, which is given as follows:-
+But some common file operations are usually seen in file management activities by an OS, which are given as follows:-

 -